-TO SEE the Whitlam government as a product of the 1960s is so conventional, so obvious and so banal that the point hardly seems worth making.
+To see the Whitlam government as a product of the 1960s is so conventional, so obvious and so banal it hardly seems worth saying.
 The government was elected in 1972; how could it not come out of the decade that preceded it?
 But those who see Gough Whitlam and his government in this light mean something more.
 Whitlam becomes a symbol of the Australian 1960s, his government an expression of the “time of hope” between Robert Menzies’s retirement in 1966 and Whitlam’s triumph in 1972.

 This reading of the Whitlam government’s place in history is a first cousin of the criticism that it tried doing too much, too quickly.
 The government’s tragedy is supposedly that, while exuding 1960s optimism, it was forced after the oil crisis of 1973 to become a 1970s administration, one more concerned with crisis management than implementing social democracy.
 Australia’s 1960s are then seen to have officially ended in 1975, with the dismissal.